Barbara Greenwood

-Barbara Greenwood (born September 14, 1940) is a Canadian educator and author of children's books.
+Barbara Greenwood (born 1940) is a Canadian educator and author of children's books.
 She has served as president of the Canadian Society of Children's Authors, Illustrators and Performers (CANSCAIP).

 Biography

-The daughter of George A. Auer and Anne Fisher, she was born Barbara Auer in Toronto.
-She attended Toronto Teachers College and then received a BA from the University of Toronto.
-She taught elementary school for a number of years and later taught creative writing in high school and to adult students.
+Barbara Auer was born in Toronto on September 14, 1940, to George A. and Anne Auer.
+She attended Toronto Teachers College, then received a Bachelor of Arts from the University of Toronto.

-She has been president of CANSCAIP.
-She also edited a number of books published by CANSCAIP.